scspijker/ArduinoTeslaSeat/README.md

 Tesla seat controls are incredibly simple.
 Each button has a resistor and is connected a signal line.
 There are 12 buttons on my Tesla Model X driver's seat, and 3 signal lines.
 I'm using the board in reverse (no problem, since resistors are passive), supplying 5V to the GND of the seat control keyboard, and measuing on the signal lines using the ADC's.

 Each signal line is connected to an ADC input of your arduino through a voltage divider to ground.
 Google "voltage divider", it's basically one extra resistor to ground.
 The keyboard is our Vin and has an unknown resistance (depending on which buttons you are pressing.
 We're measuring at Vout.
-There should be a known value resistor between the measuring point and ground, set this in the code.
+There should be a known value resistor between the measuring point and ground, set this in the code, I used 1k Ohm resistors.

 ## Driving Tesla seat motors